joncombe/docker-nginx-letsencrypt-setup/README.md

    Ideally we'd use the Certbot `--post-hook` here, which runs a command or script after a successful renewal, but this isn't straightforward as we would need for our Certbot container to communicate directly with our Nginx container.
 Yes, it can be done, but I specifically wanted this project to be _as simple as possible_ and so I have chosen not to do it that way at this time.
 Instead...

-2. The second command requests nginx `reload` itself at 5-past-midnight every Monday and Thursday.
+2. The second command requests nginx `reload` itself at 5-past-midnight every night.
 This isn't elegant but it works: each time Nginx reloads, it will use the newest certificates it has available.
 There is no downtime when `reload` is called.

 ## Legal